hbqdev/lan_backup/README.md

 4. **🕒 Schedule backups during off-hours**:
    - Use cron to run backups when network usage is low

+## 🔐 Root-Owned Files

+The script now automatically handles root-owned files:

+1. **🔍 Automatic Detection**:
+   - The script checks for root-owned files in each backup path
+   - If found, it attempts to use sudo for the backup

+2. **🧪 Testing Before Backup**:
+   - Tests sudo access before attempting the backup
+   - Creates a temporary helper script on the remote server

+3. **🛡️ Fallback Mechanisms**:
+   - If sudo access fails, falls back to non-sudo backup
+   - Ensures you get at least a partial backup of non-root files

+4. **📝 Detailed Logging**:
+   - Provides verbose output about sudo access attempts
+   - Reports which files might be skipped due to permission issues

 ## 📋 Requirements

 - `sshpass` for password-based SSH authentication